-Need for Speed was first launched in the mid-90s and it quickly becomes one of the most popular racing games of all time.
-Initially, EA was having all the development rights of NFS, but now the company only owns the ownership of the gaming franchise, and the developers keep on changing every few years.
-Two of the most popular studios that are involved in the development of NFS are Criterion (famous for the Burnout series), and Ghost Games.
+Need for Speed was first launched in the mid-90s, and it quickly became one of the most popular racing games of all time.
+Initially, EA had all the development rights of NFS, but now the company only owns the ownership of the gaming franchise, and the developers keep on changing every few years.
+Criterion (famous for the Burnout series) and Ghost Games are two of the most popular studios involved in the development of NFS.

-Considering the racing franchise releasing a new game after almost every one or two years since last two decades, they are very keen on highs and lows.
-In this post, we will be listing all the Need for Speed games in order all being released.
+Considering the racing franchise releasing a new game after almost every one or two years for the last two decades, they are very keen on highs and lows.
+In this post, we will be listing all the Need for Speed games in the order they were released.

 Need For Speed Games In Order